StevenRudenko/BleSensorTag/README.md

 BLE TI SensorTag
 ==============

-Sample project for Bluethooth Low Energy (BLE) usage on Android.
+Sample project for Bluetooth Low Energy (BLE) usage on Android.
 There was [TI SensorTag][1] module used for demonstration.

 There were SensorTag UUIDs linked in application to get information from BLE device sensors.
 <table>